prasadpiyer/prasadpiyer.science/_projects/electrically-reconfigurable-meta-optics.md

   - papers/electrically-reconfigurable-metasurfaces-using-heterojunction-resonators/fig-2.png
 ---

-### Programmable optics at the flip of a switch
+### Electrically Programmable Optics

-Autonomous cars.
-AR headsets.
-Thermal cameras.
-Chemical sensors.
-The vision systems powering tomorrow's technology all demand something that doesn't exist at scale: **electrically programmable optics that bend light on command, consume milliwatts, and fit on a semiconductor chip**.
+Advanced vision systems for autonomous vehicles, AR, and sensing require **electrically programmable optics** that are compact and energy-efficient.

-We're making this real by engineering metasurfaces with voltage-tunable materials—from **liquid crystals** that modulate near-infrared with sub-5 V drive to **vanadium dioxide phase transitions** that flip mid-infrared properties in nanoseconds.
-It's photonics controlled as easily as transistors, with no moving parts.
+We engineer metasurfaces using voltage-tunable materials—such as **liquid crystals** and **vanadium dioxide (VO₂)**—to achieve dynamic control over light properties with low power consumption and no moving parts.

 ---

 ## Liquid Crystal Meta-Optics

-### Reinventing beam control for LiDAR and displays
+### Beam Control for LiDAR and Displays

-The displays in your phone.
-The LiDAR guiding autonomous cars.
-Future AR glasses that seamlessly blend digital and physical worlds.
-All rely on **liquid crystal meta-optics**—the convergence of voltage-tunable anisotropic materials with nanophotonic resonators.
+Liquid crystal meta-optics combine voltage-tunable anisotropic materials with nanophotonic resonators to enable dynamic beam steering and shaping.

-**10,000 phase shifters on your fingernail** ― Our patented row/column-addressable architecture (US 11,487,183) crams >10,000 individually controllable phase elements onto a 3×3 mm chip.
-Solid-state LiDAR with MEMS-beating speed, mechanical robustness, and wafer-scale manufacturability.
+**High-Density Phase Shifters** ― Our row/column-addressable architecture (US 11,487,183) integrates >10,000 controllable phase elements on a 3×3 mm chip, enabling solid-state LiDAR.

-**Light that changes color and direction on demand** ― By monolithically integrating liquid crystal overlayers with GaN micro-LEDs, we've built active light sources that electrically tune both emission color *and* beam angle.
-Imagine displays where every pixel is also a steerable projector—perfect for next-generation AR/VR.
+**Active Light Sources** ― We have integrated liquid crystal overlayers with GaN micro-LEDs to create light sources with electrically tunable emission color and beam angle, applicable to AR/VR displays.

-**Achromatic across the visible spectrum** ― Dispersion kills most beam steering—until now.
-Our multi-layer LC-metasurface stacks maintain constant deflection angles from 450 to 950 nm, enabling broadband solid-state optics for depth sensing and optical communications.
+**Broadband Achromatic Steering** ― Our multi-layer LC-metasurface stacks demonstrate constant deflection angles across the 450–950 nm range, useful for depth sensing and communications.

-**Dynamic holography at 60 Hz** ― Centimeter-scale phased arrays driven at <5 V reconstruct live 3D holographic scenes at video frame rates.
-Real-time holographic projection isn't science fiction anymore—it's voltage-controlled nanophotonics.
+**Dynamic Holography** ― We demonstrate centimeter-scale phased arrays capable of reconstructing 3D holographic scenes at video frame rates using <5 V drive.

 ---

 ## Phase-Transition Photonics

-### Infrared control via VO₂ and heterojunction resonators
+### Infrared Control via VO₂

-Thermal imaging.
-Chemical spectroscopy.
-Free-space optical links.
-Mid-infrared (MIR) photonics powers critical technologies—but traditional systems rely on bulky mechanical scanners or cryogenic cooling.
-We've changed the game by marrying **III–V semiconductor resonators with voltage-triggered phase transitions** in vanadium dioxide (VO₂).
+Mid-infrared (MIR) photonics are critical for thermal imaging and sensing.
+We utilize **III–V semiconductor resonators integrated with vanadium dioxide (VO₂)** to achieve voltage-triggered phase transitions for optical control.

-**Heterojunction resonators with 180° phase swing** ― Our pioneering *Advanced Optical Materials* work demonstrated that GaInAs/AlInAs resonators achieve 180° phase shifts across 200 nm bandwidth when integrated with carrier-injection junctions.
-Dual-channel control (carrier density + VO₂ switching) gives unprecedented programmability.
+**Heterojunction Resonators** ― Our work demonstrates GaInAs/AlInAs resonators achieving 180° phase shifts across a 200 nm bandwidth when integrated with carrier-injection junctions.

-**20 dB modulation at 5 volts** ― Forget multi-kilovolt modulators.
-Our voltage-switched VO₂ devices deliver 20 dB optical contrast at just 5 V—compatible with CMOS drive electronics.
-Fast, efficient, and scalable.
+**Efficient Modulation** ― Voltage-switched VO₂ devices provide 20 dB optical contrast at 5 V, compatible with CMOS electronics.

-**Steering 4 μm light at 40 kHz** ― We've built 1×64 phased arrays that electrically steer mid-infrared beams by ±30° with 40 kHz refresh rates.
-No mirrors, no motors—just voltage-controlled phase transitions performing beam scanning faster than mechanical systems can dream of.
+**Fast Beam Steering** ― We have developed 1×64 phased arrays capable of steering mid-infrared beams by ±30° at 40 kHz rates using voltage-controlled phase transitions.

-**Sub-picosecond ultrafast control** ― By combining femtosecond pump pulses with metasurface-encoded phases, we've achieved sub-picosecond steering of incoherent emission from semiconductors—opening doors to ultrafast infrared imaging and communication.
+**Ultrafast Control** ― Combining femtosecond pump pulses with metasurfaces allows for sub-picosecond steering of incoherent emission.

-**Generating entangled photons** ― Beyond classical control, we're exploring the quantum frontier.
-Our voltage-tunable metasurfaces can generate Spontaneous Parametric Down-Conversion (SPDC) photons, emitting entangled photon pairs on demand—compact, chip-scale quantum light sources.
+**Quantum Light Generation** ― We are exploring voltage-tunable metasurfaces for generating Spontaneous Parametric Down-Conversion (SPDC) photons, enabling compact quantum light sources.

 ---

-## From lab to product
+## Conclusion

-We're replacing the mechanical past with an **all-electronic photonics future**.
-Low-power, wafer-scale, and faster than any moving part, electrically reconfigurable metasurfaces are poised to:
+Our research aims to replace mechanical optical systems with **solid-state, electrically reconfigurable metasurfaces**.
+These technologies offer low-power, wafer-scale solutions for:

-* **Transform automotive LiDAR** — Solid-state beam steering replacing MEMS mirrors
+* **Automotive LiDAR**
-* **Enable glasses-free 3D displays** — Dynamic holographic projection at video rates
+* **Holographic displays**
-* **Revolutionize thermal imaging** — Programmable infrared filters without scanning mirrors
+* **Thermal imaging**
-* **Accelerate chemical spectroscopy** — Tunable filters at video rates for real-time sensing
+* **Chemical spectroscopy**
-* **Power adaptive free-space communication** — Beam forming that tracks mobile links
+* **Free-space communication**

-The age of programmable light has arrived.
+This work advances the field of programmable photonics.

 ### Suggested reading